FactsFromCats/tiktok_celebrity_blocker/README.md

 ## Contributions
 Contributions are welcome!

-Submit tiktok accounts to include in the blockLIst to https://www.tiktok.com/@factsfromcats or submit a pull request with your list.

 If you have improvements or bug fixes, please fork the repository and submit a pull request.